PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 `````````````````
 -- *Note: Kathleen to add/edit this part*

 The transcription system for hand configurations is based on the system outlined by R. Johnson & S. Lidell (2011, 2012). -- *Put formal citation of article?* --Specific changes to this system were made for the pre-defined handshapes used in SLPAA.
-The conventions are organized in three main parts: I) General Conventions (see:ref:`general_conventions`) II) Baseline Handshapes (see :ref:`baseline_handshapes`) III) Derived Handshapes (see :ref:`derived_handshapes`)
+The conventions are organized in three main parts: I) General Conventions :ref:`general_conventions` II) Baseline Handshapes :ref:`baseline_handshapes` III) Derived Handshapes :ref:`derived_handshapes`

 .. _general_conventions: